-The panel cannot make a statement about progress or otherwise since the Resident Doctor has either supplied no information or irrelevant or incomplete information to the panel.
-If this occurs, on the face of it, the Resident Doctor may require additional time to complete their training programme.
+The panel cannot make a statement about progress or otherwise since the Foundation resident doctor has either supplied no information or irrelevant or incomplete information to the panel.
+If this occurs, on the face of it, the resident may require additional time to complete their training programme.

-The Resident Doctor will have to supply the panel with a written account within five working days as to why the documentation has not been made available to the panel.
+The Foundation resident doctor will have to supply the panel with a written account within five working days as to why the documentation has not been made available to the panel.

-The panel does not have to accept the explanation given by the Resident Doctor and can require the Resident Doctor to submit the required documentation by a designated date.
+The panel does not have to accept the explanation given by the Foundation resident doctor and can require the Foundation resident doctor to submit the required documentation by a designated date.
 This must not exceed two weeks.

-Once the required documentation has been received, the panel should consider it (the panel does not have to meet with the Resident Doctor and the review may be done "virtually" if more practical) and issue an assessment outcome.
+Once the required documentation has been received, the panel should consider it (the panel does not have to meet with the Foundation resident doctor and the review may be done "virtually" if more practical) and issue an assessment outcome.
 Therefore, an Outcome 5 cannot be held for sign-off and no appeal against this interim outcome is possible.